- In Gartner’s 2016 Magic Quadrant, SAS has been ranked the best in terms of ‘ability to execute’ the 10th year in a row.

 - SAS Certified Platform Administrator for SAS 9

 Gaining certification is the best way to blend the benefits of self-paced learning and guided learning.
-With in-depth content, instructor based learning and comprehensive modules you can become industry-ready to utilize SAS and build a lucrative career in Analytics.
+With in-depth content, instructor-based learning, and comprehensive modules, you can learn Data Science basics and how to utilize SAS and build a lucrative career in Analytics.

-Simplilearn offers a certification program tailored to your needs and mentored by the best leaders in the industry.
+Simplilearn offers a Data Science courses tailored to your needs and mentored by the best leaders in the industry.
 Actual coding examples and demos make learning comprehensive and interactive, while industry projects help you gain hands-on work experience.